imajus/1inch-vercel-proxy/README.md

 - Create a free `Hobby` account on [vercel.com](https://vercel.com/)
 - When creating a new project, select `Import Third-Party Git Repository`
 - Paste in the `.git` link to this repository
+- Once the project is imported, you will need to change two settings before anything will work:
-- Once the project is imported, go to `Settings`->`Environment Variables` and add a new environment variable with a key of `API_AUTH_TOKEN` and a value of your Dev Portal API token and press `Save`
+  - First, go to `Settings`->`Environment Variables` and add a new environment variable with a key of `API_AUTH_TOKEN` and a value of your Dev Portal API token and press `Save`
+  - Second, go to `Settings`->`Deployment Protection` and disable `Vercel Authentication`.
+This is critical for unauthenticated requests to reach the server

 ## Usage